status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 Let it sync - Geth uses a fast sync mode by default.
 It may take anywhere between a few hours and a couple of days.

->**N.B.
-It is safe to run Nimbus and start validating even if Geth hasn't fully synced yet.**
+>**N.B.** It is safe to run Nimbus and start validating even if Geth hasn't fully synced yet

 You'll know Geth has finished syncing, when you start seeing logs that look like the following: